ankitsharma99/Expense-Tracker/README.md

 ii.
 VS Code / Android Studio with Flutter and Dart plugins installed.

 iii.
-A working device/ and Android Emulator
+A working device/ or an Android Emulator

 >Pardon small mistakes :>